Emily Alyn Lind

-Emily Alyn Lind (born 2001/2002) is an American actress.
+Emily Alyn Lind (born May 6, 2002) is an American actress.
 She began her career as a child actress, when she was known for her recurring role as young Amanda Clarke on the ABC series Revenge, and for her role as Ariel on the CBS medical drama Code Black.
-Lind has also starred in the Netflix original films The Babysitter and The Babysitter: Killer Queen as Melanie, and in the theatrical film Doctor Sleep as Snakebite Andi.
-Since 2021, she has starred as Audrey Hope in the HBO Max teen drama series Gossip Girl.
+Lind has also starred in the Netflix original films The Babysitter and The Babysitter: Killer Queen as Melanie, the theatrical film Doctor Sleep as Snakebite Andi, and Ghostbusters: Frozen Empire as Melody.
+From 2021 to 2023, she starred as Audrey Hope in the HBO Max teen drama series Gossip Girl.